It is inevitable that at some point in your dog’s life you will experience fleas.

 #5.
-Use a Flea Collar for Prevention (pricey but worth it if you want a super quick result)
+Use a Super-Effective Flea Collar for Prevention (pricey but worth it if you want an instant result)

-This K9 Flea Collar claims to kill fleas within 12 hours and keeps working for 30 days; giving you a chance to get on top of the flea problem around the house.
+This Seresto Flea Collar claims to kill fleas within 12 hours and keeps working for 30 days; giving you a chance to get on top of the flea problem around the house.